rails/rails/guides/source/active_record_validations.md

   users with immediate feedback as they use your site.
 * Controller-level validations can be tempting to use, but often become unwieldy and difficult to test and maintain.
-Whenever possible, it's a good idea to keep your controllers simple, as it will make your application a pleasure to work with in the long run.
+Whenever possible, it's a good idea to keep your controllers simple, as it will make working with your application easier in the long run.

-Choose these in certain, specific cases.
-It's the opinion of the Rails framework that model-level validations are the most appropriate in most circumstances.
+It's the opinion of the Rails framework that model-level validations are the most appropriate in most circumstances, however there may specific cases where you want to complement it with alternate validations.

 ### When Does Validation Happen?

-There are two kinds of Active Record objects: those that correspond to a row inside your database and those that do not.
-When you create a fresh object, for example using the `new` method, that object does not belong to the database yet.
-Once you call `save` upon that object it will be saved into the appropriate database table.
-Active Record uses the `new_record?` instance method to determine whether an object is already in the database or not.
+There are two kinds of Active Record objects - those that correspond to a row inside your database and those that do not.
+When you create a new object, using the `new` method, the object does not get saved in the database as yet.
+Once you call `save` on that object then will it be saved into the appropriate database table.
+Active Record uses an instance method called `new_record?` to determine whether an object is already in the database or not.
 Consider the following Active Record class:

 ```ruby